 Up until the 20th Century, Africa’s wildlife had virtually unlimited spaces over which to roam and animals moved seasonally, allowing them access to fresh food and water and preventing overuse of natural resources in any particular area.
 Nature preserved a balance between various species and food resources.
 Today, to separate wild animals from ever-increasing human populations, wildlife is mostly restricted by fenced boundaries of national parks and private reserves.
 Within these areas, wildlife managers must intervene to maintain the balances that vast spaces and nature once provided.

-The Conservancy carries out annual game counts each year consisting of both aerial counts and road strip counts that allow population numbers and the mix of species to be monitored.
+Surveys and monitoringThe Savé Valley Conservancy conducts annual aerial surveys and road strip counts which are used to determine trends, spatial distribution and social organization of large herbivore populations.
+The surveys act as important references as a guideline for management decisions.
+Aerial surveys depict populations of large herbivore species and the trends thereof.
 Individual ranches keep records of annual rainfall which can vary significantly across the Conservancy, and monitor the state of vegetation—grasses, browse, tree cover, and soil conditions.

 Wildlife poaching is a continuous, growing, and evolving threat.
 Once, our largest poaching problem was from subsistence poachers: individuals or small groups who hunted animals for meat to feed their families with snares and dogs, armed only with spears and bows and arrows.
 This form of poaching is counteracted by teams of game scouts employed by individual ranches.
 These poachers are still active, and our ranch scout level, in total, remains at around 200 scouts.

 But increasingly, the greater threat is posed by organized gangs of meat poachers that operate regionally and nationally, and especially by organized elephant and rhino poachers.
 Elephant and rhinos are poached for their tusks and horns by teams of poachers armed with high powered rifles, equipped with radios and GPS units, and fielded by criminal organizations that have broad financial and marketing networks.
 To counter this threat, the SVC maintains a highly trained, well armed and equipped team of over 30 rangers.
 These men constitute the Special Species Protection Unit (SSPU) which operates both independently and in conjunction with ranch scouts to combat the threat.
-The SSPU is largely funded by donor organizations including the Save African Rhino Foundation African Wildlife Fund, Tusk, and MySchool MyVillage MyPlanet.
-Two pairs of Belgian Malamute tracking dogs have recently been donated to the SSPU by the Joy Smith Foundation.
+The SSPU is largely funded by donor organizations including the Save African Rhino Foundation, African Wildlife Foundation, Tusk, and MySchool MyVillage MyPlanet.
+Two pairs of Belgian Malanois tracking dogs have recently been donated to the SSPU by the Joy Smith Foundation.